Table of Content

 1) Deploy to staging or production environments

-2) Use CI/CD pipelines for automation
+2) Use Continuous Integration and Continuous Deployment (CI/CD) pipelines for automation

 3) Release new features incrementally